Michelle-Zeng/bcog-final-project-mzeng/README.md

 If time permits, I will use the previously described project as a parent class and build a child class for chore time management that inherits the functions/variables.

+2. functions
-2a. **add_tasks** will take in user input (assignment name, diffculty ranking) and store the values in a dictionary 2b. **calculate_time** will take in user input (amount of time to work) and store to global variable 2c. **calculate_breaks** will take in the created dictionary and total time variable to calculate breaks Ex.
+a. **add_tasks** will take in user input (assignment name, diffculty ranking) and store the values in a dictionary
+b. **calculate_time** will take in user input (amount of time to work) and store to global variable
+c. **calculate_breaks** will take in the created dictionary and total time variable to calculate breaks Ex.
 Time for assignment = difficulty ranking * 10 * factor, Break after assignment = (5 + difficulty ranking) * factor, Factor = (total time needed)/(total time allowed)

 3. Individual projcet, Michelle Zeng, Github = Michelle-Zeng